 3. Select the Type of Packaging

-Choose the appropriate packaging type such as boxes, pouches, tubes, or wrappers based on your product’s size and intended use.
+Choose the appropriate packaging type, such as boxes, pouches, tubes, or wrappers, based on your product’s size and intended use.
 For example, fragile products may require durable materials for protection, while retail products benefit from visually appealing options like display boxes.

 4. Measure Box Dimensions for Product Packaging